-This episode, Mak and G look at how companies get their money, the difference between stocks and bonds, and the benefits and downfalls each one has.
+This “Money With Mak and G” episode, Mak & G look at how companies get their money, the difference between stocks and bonds, and the benefits and downfalls each one has.

 Stocks and bonds are the most common way for people to invest their money, they help companies raise capital, and get investors profit.

-This episode, Mak and G talk about the difference between stocks and bonds, how they both work, and how the Government protects people buying them…
+This episode, Mak & G talk about the difference between stocks and bonds, how they both work, and how the government protects people buying them…

-“Buy low and sell high.” – Mak and G
+“Buy low and sell high.” – Mak & G

 “Alternative investments are one thing but stocks and bonds are supposed to be easier than knowing which video game box to keep and which one to throw away.” – G